 To prevent veggies from drying out and getting soft, wrinkled and limp, you should also keep the environment humid.
 You can either place vegetables in a moisture-trapping plastic bag (sealed or open) or in the big drawers at the bottom of the fridge.
 Or, double up and do both.

 How to store your veggies

-The next time you rearrange the fridge to make room for your freshly bought veggies, move fruits like apples and pears as far away from the veggies as possible.
+The next time you rearrange the fridge to make room for your freshly-bought veggies, move fruits like apples and pears as far away from the veggies as possible.
 “As they ripen, these fruits release ethylene gas, which can cause nearby veggies to yellow and spoil,” says Garden-Robinson.
-Then, use these tips to determine how to best store some of the most popular vegetables—as well as how long you can expect them to last in your fridge.
+Then, use these tips to determine how to best store some of the most popular vegetables - and how long you can expect them to last in your fridge.